Successful marketing ensures that you have identified your customers' needs, and worked out the best way to satisfy them profitably.

 Plan your promotions for the year

-- For example, what mailshots will you send to which market segments?
+- For example, what mailings will you send to which market segments?
 Who is responsible for implementation, including the fulfilment and measuring the results against your budget?

 A month of marketing

 Your marketing action plan helps you to plan ahead, like a calendar.
-In any one month it will probably include a range of activities at different stages.
-For example:
+In any one month it will probably include a range of activities such as:

 - updating your sales forecasts;